jhaning/ml-training-titanic/README.md

 ## Introduction and Foundations
 ## Project: Titanic Survival Exploration

+### Run

+This notebook is intended to be run from an AI Platform Notebook on the Intelligence Platform.
+If your team has not been onboarded to the Intelligence Platform please see the [Onboarding Confluence Page](https://confluence.cardinalhealth.com/display/CAHEA/Intelligence+Platform+Onboarding)

 ### Install

 This project requires **Python 3.7** and the following Python libraries installed: